neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 As software scale goes, 30 million over the course of several weeks (as the concept of "Election Day" thankfully grows more and more quaint) really isn't that much.
 Now maybe, hopefully even, great voting software will raise those numbers, but as it stands now, this makes things a lot easier.
-We can focus on the user experience, integrity of the data, and security of the system and worry a bit less about performance at scale.
+We can focus on user experience, data integrity, and platform security and worry a bit less about performance at scale.

 Another bit of good news?
 The UI is simple.
 It's just boring forms!